isomerpages/nlb-biblioasia/_podcast/Episode 11/Transcript.md

 Okay, good.
 And the last question is: BiblioAsia is...

 Janice <br>
-I'm looking at the editor of BiblioAsia right now and he's asking me...
+I'm looking at the editor of BiblioAsia right now and he's asking me.

 Jimmy<br>
-Just don't say “boring”.
+Just don't say boring.

 Janice <br>
 I'm not saying boring.
 I'm going to say it's dynamic because, you know, a lot of things are changing.